mridul-22/portfolio-Mridul/README.md

-# 🌐 Sandeep Kherkatary's Portfolio
+# 🌐 Mridul Rabha Portfolio

 Welcome to my portfolio website!
 This project showcases my work, skills, and experiences as a developer.
 It’s built using a modern tech stack to deliver a fast and responsive user experience.